kyma-project/website/content/blog-posts/2020-04-30-release-notes-1.12/index.md

 >**NOTE:** If the migration guide includes any additional instructions, make sure to apply them manually.

-### Automatic status update for Applications and Runtimes in Compass Director
+### Automatic status update for Applications and runtimes in Compass Director

 When a paired Application or Runtime communicates with the Director API for the first time, the Director automatically sets their status to **CONNECTED**.
 This operation does not prevent you and Integration System from managing Application and Runtime status if they wish to do so.